 Repeated preparations to privatise Iran's fixed-line incumbent were characterised by a mixture of high expectations, disappointment and controversy.
-Despite early optimism surrounding the privatisation of TCI, by end-2007, no visible progress had been made towards achieving this goal.
-As a forerunner to the sale of a controlling stake in TCI, a 5% stake in the operator was scheduled to be floated on the Tehran Stock Exchange before the end of December 2007.
-The floatation finally took place in August 2008.
+Despite early optimism surrounding the privatisation of Telecommunication Company of Iran (TCI), by end-2007, no visible progress had been made towards achieving this goal.
+As a forerunner to the sale of a controlling stake in TCI, a 5% stake in the operator was scheduled to be floated on the Tehran Stock Exchange before the end of December 200 .
+The flotation finally took place in August 2008.

-In November 2009, it was announced by the Mehr News Agency that 50% plus one share of TCI had been offered over the stock market to Tose'e Etemad Mobin consortium for IRR77.985trn.
+In November 2009, it was announced by the Mehr News Agency that 50% plus one share of TCI had been offered over the stock market to Tose'e Etemad Mobin consortium for IRR78.0trn.